Aerlinger/BookingStream/Readme.md

-== BookingStream
+## BookingStream

-Processing based visualization for showing an overview of where and when bookings are made over time along with travel distances to/from providers to each location.
+Processing based visualization showing streamings points  where bookings are made over time and travel distances between providers and bookings.

-=== How it works
+### How it works

 Data is read from a JSON file exported from the database containing the UNIX timestamps for the start and end time of each booking.